Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 PGR7.4.7 I was granted a progress milestone extension, but my circumstances are more serious than I thought at first and I can’t work on my research at all.
 What should I do?

-- If having been granted a milestone extension and your circumstances then worsen or turn out to be much more serious than you first thought meaning that you are unable to work on your research at all, you should speak to your Director of Studies as soon as you realise and then apply for a suspension of your registration (complete form RD4), together with supporting evidence.
+- If having been granted a milestone extension and your circumstances then worsen or turn out to be much more serious than you first thought meaning that you are unable to work on your research at all, you should speak to your Director of Studies as soon as you realise and then apply for a suspension of your registration using the PGR personal circumstances form, together with supporting evidence.
 Your evidence will need to show why you can’t work at all.

 - This is so that your registration is put on hold while you get better or resolve your circumstances.
 If you continue with the milestone extension the Graduate School will assume that you are working and you will be eating into the time available for the next stage of your studies.
 It is not normally possible to permit a suspension retrospectively.